Head of Department: Mrs S Hallas | email@example.com

 Units are taught using chunks of language and high frequency sentence patterns which are drilled with rigour before pupils practise their own spoken and written work.
 Pupils are encouraged to learn chunks of language to be committed to long-term memory .
 Skills and knowledge are revisited and language is recycled throughout the units.
 Retrieval activities have been introduced at the beginning of lessons to recycle language from previous units and years.

 Pupils have one French lesson per week and the aim is to build upon the experience and enjoyment of language learning that pupils have encountered in their First Schools.

-In Year 7 we move to 2 lessons per week in French.
-As pupils have become proficient in working in the first person in Y6, we immediately move into broadening the scope, first of all into third person and then gradually into all persons.
-The grammatical tools needed to become independent begin to be introduced at this stage.
+In Year 7 we move to two lessons per week in French.
+As pupils have become more proficient in working in the first person in Year 6, we now move into using third person verbs and then gradually into all persons.

 For the Council of Europe “language learning is a key component of education for democratic citizenship.”
 One of the aims of language teaching is to “prepare people to live in a multicultural society and to deal with difference knowledgeably, sensibly, tolerantly and morally; it also strengthens social cohesion, mutual understanding and solidarity (Council of Europe 1999)

 In lessons, pupils are given the opportunity to consider the consequences, advantages and disadvantages of cultural issues relating to MFL, how people relate to each other and how an understanding of other languages can be helpful in understanding the opinions and reasoning of others as well as how language can change perceptions, opinions and can cause reactions.

 Through general discussions and study of texts in the target language, pupils gain a better understanding of rules and laws in Britain and in France.
 The implementation of the school’s behaviour policy within lessons enables pupils to recognise right from wrong and to respect the need for rules for a society to function.